-SETSS instruction allows a child to work closely, either one-to-one or in a small group, with a special education teacher.
-Students may receive reading remediation in SETSS.
-Remediation is instruction in basic areas where a student needs more help, such as in foundational reading and writing skills.
-The goal of remediation is to help a child to catch back up to their peers in grade level standards.
-This may mean working to build or reinforce literacy skills and strategies.
+SETSS allows a child to work closely, either one-to-one or in a small group, with a special education teacher.
+SETSS instructors can provide direct teaching in basic areas where a student needs more help, such as in foundational reading and writing skills.
+The goal of SETSS remediation as a literary support is to help a child catch back up to their peers in grade level standards.

 Assistive Technology (AT)

-Students struggling to read and write may benefit from assistive technology (AT).
-AT refers to any device or service that helps an individual student learn.
-For example, AT might help a student access reading materials or aid in writing.
-As an alternative to reading printed text, students can learn and share information by listening, using alternate texts like Braille, or using communication devices.
-Other examples of AT include: computers and tablets with speech-to-text, word prediction and note-taking software; audiobooks; and communication boards.
+Students struggling to read and write may benefit from AT.
+AT is any device or service that helps an individual student learn.
+For example, instead of reading printed text, students can learn and share information by listening, using other texts like Braille, or using communication devices.

 Bookshare and Learning Ally are two non-profit organizations that provide free audiobooks to students with print disabilities, including dyslexia, blindness, and vision impairments.
 In New York City, the Andrew Heiskell Library also offers free audiobooks and Braille service for those with disabilities that impact reading.